School of Management

 Dr. William Schulz specializes in strategic management, entrepreneurship, workforce development and building leadership capacity.

-A core faculty member at Walden for its EMBA and DBA programs, Dr. Schulz also served as associate dean of the School of Management.
+A contributing faculty member at Walden for its PhD in Management program, Dr. Schulz also served as associate dean of the School of Management.
 Prior to joining Walden, Dr. Schulz was director of the Tagliatela School of Business and Leadership and professor of strategic management and leadership at Albertus Magnus College in Connecticut.
 At Albertus Magnus, Dr. Schulz also chaired the college’s Curriculum Development Committee for New Dimensions Business Programs.
 Before that, he taught for nine years as a tenured associate professor at Oglethorpe University in Georgia.
 He has served as the secretary of the Institute for Behavioral and Applied Management (IBAM) and is a former chair for the United States Association of Small Business & Entrepreneurship's (USASBE) Entrepreneurship Education Division.

 - PhD in Strategic Management/Entrepreneurship (Production and Operations minor), University of Georgia, Athens, Ga., June 1993

 - MA in Political Science, Indiana University, Bloomington, Ind., August 1983